 Plenty of Vienna’s lesser-known architectural treasures remain inaccessible to the public.
 Which is bad luck for us.
 Except on one weekend a year, when the Open House Wien initiative invites you to tour dozens of them for free.

-- Guided tours of interesting houses, workplaces, and industrial buildings
+- Supervised tours of interesting houses, workplaces, and industrial buildings

 - Often the only time a building opens to the public